akhayam/conmon/README.md

 sudo python container_monitor.py -l LXC_NAME_1, ..., LXC_NAME_n
 ```
 Note that in the LXC case we do not need to specify veth interfaces.

+The ```-i``` option can be optionally used to specify polling interval for kernel ebpf maps.
-The default polling interval to read from kernel space is 60 sec.
+The default polling interval is 60 sec.

 The values read from ebpf maps are printed in log files in the folder where the program is running.
 A separate log file will be generated for each container with the name 'veth:pid.log' for dockers